-Companies that successfully completed the CDL program at 5 of Canada’s top universities were all in one place to:
+Companies that successfully complete the CDL program at 6 sites come together in one place to:

-Attendees saw new and exciting applications of diverse technologies including artificial intelligence, quantum computing, biological engineering, financial technology, energy technology, water technology and green engineering.
-The technologies on display had wide-ranging implications for industries including energy, healthcare, construction, insurance, finance, computing, and agriculture.
+Attendees see new and exciting applications of diverse technologies including artificial intelligence, quantum computing, biological engineering, financial technology, energy technology, water technology and green engineering.
+The technologies on display have a wide-ranging implications for industries including energy, healthcare, construction, insurance, finance, computing, and agriculture.

 June 12th & 13th 2019, at Rotman School of Management, University of Toronto (Toronto, ON)

 Catch up on the highlights through our online media library below.